 Many countries have visa exemptions from South Africa, and you might be one of the people who don't need a visa to enter the Republic of South Africa.

-Some exemptions are for a period of 90 days while others are for a period of 30 days.
+Some exemptions are for 90 days while others are for 30 days.
 Other nationalities have an exemption for service and diplomatic passport holders only.

 Let's look at each group.

 90-Day Visa Exemption

 Be sure to check whether your nationality's exemption is 90 days per visitor per year.

 British overseas territories and conservancies are included as part of the United Kingdom's exemption.